 Enterprise activity is accounted for using a flow of economic resources measurement focus.
-All assets and all liabilities associated with the operation of the School are included on the statement of net position.
+All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of the School are included on the statement of net position.
 The statement of revenues, expenses and changes in net position presents increases (e.g. revenues) and decreases (e.g. expenses) in total net position.
 The statement of cash flows reflects how the School finances meet its cash flow needs.

-NOTES TO BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2017
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2017